sr-murthy/continuedfractions/docs/sources/getting-started.rst

 Getting Started
 ===============

-This is a `PyPI package <https://pypi.org/project/continuedfractions/>`_ which uses only Python standard libraries, and is supported on Python 3.10, 3.11 & 3.12 on the latest **Ubuntu Linux**, **MacOS**, and **Windows** platforms, **except** for Python 3.10 where MacOS 13 is used instead of MacOS 14 or higher (see `this <https://github.com/actions/setup-python/issues/865>`_ for more details on why).
+This is a `PyPI package <https://pypi.org/project/continuedfractions/>`_ which uses only Python standard libraries, and is supported on Python 3.10, 3.11 & 3.12 on the latest **Ubuntu Linux**, **MacOS**, and **Windows** versions, **except** for Python 3.10 where MacOS 13 is used instead of MacOS 14 or higher (see `this <https://github.com/actions/setup-python/issues/865>`_ for more details on why).

-See the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ for more information on the CI testing strategies.
-Generally, the package will install and run fine in any Python 3.10, 3.11 or 3.12 environment on any Linux, Mac OS, or Windows platform.
+See the `CI YML <https://github.com/sr-murthy/continuedfractions/blob/main/.github/workflows/ci.yml>`_ for more details on the CI testing strategies.
+Generally, the package should install and run in any Python 3.10, 3.11 or 3.12 environment on any Linux, Mac OS, or Windows platform.

 .. _getting-started.installation: